-2. External impacts: The external impacts of the proposed use on abutting properties and the neighborhood [will be no greater / will be greater] than the impacts of adjacent existing uses or other uses permitted in the zone.
-These impacts include but are not limited to traffic, noise, odors, vibrations, dust, fumes, hours of operation, and exterior lighting and glare.

-In addition, the location, nature, design, and height of the structure and its appurtenances, its scale with reference to its surroundings, and the nature and intensity of the use, [will not / will] have an adverse effect on the surrounding environment and [will not / will] discourage the appropriate and orderly development and use of land and buildings in the neighborhood.
+- 2. External impacts: The external impacts of the proposed use on abutting properties and the neighborhood will be greater than the impacts of adjacent existing uses.
+These impacts include but are not limited to traffic, noise, hours of operation, and exterior lighting and glare. - In addition, the location, nature, design, and height of the proposed buildings and their appurtenances, their scale with reference to the abutting residential properties, and the nature and intensity of the use, will have an adverse effect on the surrounding environment and will discourage the appropriate and orderly development and use of land and buildings in the neighborhood.